In this article, we’re going to be discussing what the best vocal looper units are, that are available to purchase in 2020.

 - All-in-one Vocal Solution (Looping Harmonies, Delay, Doubler, Creative Effects, Phantom Power )

-- Great solution for someone after a single pedal (less gear to carry) for live shows
+- A great solution for someone after a single pedal (less gear to carry) for live shows

 - Battery Operated